Compressed Coding, AMP Based Decoding and Analog Spatial Coupling: Abstract

 \section{Abstract}

-This paper considers a compressed coding (CC) scheme that combines compressed sensing with forward error control coding.
+This paper considers a compressed-coding scheme that combines compressed sensing with forward error control coding.
 Approximate message passing (AMP) is used to decode the message.
-Based on the state evolution analysis of AMP, we derive the performance limit of the CC scheme.
-We show that the CC scheme can approach Gaussian capacity at a very high compression ratio.
+Based on the state evolution analysis of AMP, we derive the performance limit of compressed-coding.
+We show that compressed-coding can approach Gaussian capacity at a very low compression ratio.
 Further, the results are extended to systems involving non-linear effects such as clipping.
 We show that the capacity approaching property can still be maintained when generalized AMP is used to decode the message.

 To approach the capacity, a low-rate underlying code should be designed according to the curve matching principle, which is complicated in practice.
-Instead, analog spatial coupling (ASC) is used to avoid sophisticated low-rate code design.
-In the end, we study ASC-CC in a multiuser environment, where ASC can be realized in a distributive way.
+Instead, analog spatial-coupling is used to avoid sophisticated low-rate code design.
+In the end, we study the coupled scheme in a multiuser environment, where analog spatial-coupling can be realized in a distributive way.
 The overall block length can be shared by many users, which reduces block length per-user.